Comprehensive Visual Question Answering on Point Clouds through Compositional Scene Manipulation: Related Work

-\textbf{3D Vision and Language.} Compared to image and language comprehension, 3D vision and language understanding is a relatively emerging research field.
-Existing works focus on using language to confine individual objects, \eg, detecting referred 3D objects~\cite{chen2018text2shape} or distinguishing objects according to language phrases~\cite{achlioptas2019shapeglot}.
+3D vision and language understanding is a relatively emerging research field compared to image and language comprehension.
+Current works focus on using language to confine individual objects, \eg, detecting referred 3D objects~\cite{chen2018text2shape} or distinguishing objects according to language phrases~\cite{achlioptas2019shapeglot}.
 Recently, ScanRefer~\cite{chen2020scanrefer} and ReferIt3D~\cite{achlioptas2020referit3d} introduce a task of localizing objects within a 3D scene given the linguistic descriptions, namely 3D visual grounding.
 Following them, several works are proposed to improve the performance through instance segmentation~\cite{huang2021text,yuan2021instancerefer}, or Transformer~\cite{roh2021languagerefer,yang2021sat,zhao20213dvg}.
-3D dense captioning is proposed very lately in Scan2Cap~\cite{chen2021scan2cap}.
-It focuses on decomposing 3D scenes and describing the chromatic and spatial information of the objects.
-Inspired but different, in this paper, we introduce the task of VQA-3D for the first time, which allows the model to comprehensively understand the whole 3D scene.
+3D dense captioning has been proposed very lately in Scan2Cap~\cite{chen2021scan2cap}.
+It focuses on decomposing 3D scenes and describing the chromatic and spatial information of the objects~\cite{yuan2022x}.
+After that, some works \cite{chen2021d3net, cai20223djcg} try to jointly learn 3D visual grounding and captioning, since there are some intrinsic connections between the two tasks.
+For example, they both require object proposals and cross-modal fusion.
+Thus, they may benefit each other by training simultaneously.
+Very recently, \cite{azuma_2022_CVPR} propose ScanQA dataset for the VQA-3D on 3D real-world scenes.
+However, their question-answer pairs are transformed from ScanRefer~\cite{chen2020scanrefer}, and thus they cannot generate sufficient data with variant objects' attributes.
+In contrast, CLEVR3D is generated from 3D scene graphs, where more attributes and question types are included.